ThompsonBethany01/Best-Practice/README.md

 Where you got the data, inspiration, etc.

 ## Data Dictionary
+Describe the columns in your final dataset.
+Use [this link](https://www.tablesgenerator.com/markdown_tables) to easily create markdown tables.

 | Feature Name | Description          | Additional Info |
 |--------------|----------------------|-----------------|
 | x            | time in hours        | integer         |